Cluyverth/nightfall-pines/README.md

 3. Click "Install" to add the theme to your Visual Studio Code.

 ### Option 2:
-Manually download the .vsix file from the .vsix folder and install it in Visual Studio Code.
+Manually download the .vsix file from the release and install it in Visual Studio Code.

 ## Usage